GL-Li/vimwiki/git.md

     ```
 ## QA =========================================================================

+### QA: how to check edit history of a file?

+- `$ git log -p path/to/file`
+    - It will print out commit info and changes in that commit of all commits when changes were made to that file.

 ### QA: how to delete a file or directory from git history and from remote repo?

 This happens when we do not need a large fies or directory anymore and we want to remove it from .git, in order to reduce the repo size.